phone: (716) 839-8217

 Goal #8: Instructional Strategies.
 The teacher candidate understands and uses a variety of instructional strategies to encourage learners to develop a deep understanding of content areas and their connections, and to build skills to apply knowledge in meaningful ways.

 Goal #9: Professional Learning and Ethical Practice.
 The teacher candidate engages in ongoing professional learning and uses evidence to continually evaluate his/her practice, particularly the effects of his/her choices and actions on others (learners, families, other professionals, and the community), and adapts practice to meet the needs of each learner.

 Goal #10: Leadership and Collaboration.
-The teacher candidate seeks appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other school professionals, and community members to ensure learner growth, and to advance the profession.
+The teacher candidate seeks appropriate leadership roles and opportunities to take responsibility for student learning, and collaborate with learners, families, colleagues, other school professionals, and community members to ensure learner growth, and advance the profession.